 Psychological pain is our bodies way of telling us to stop battling with ourselves

 If we feel stressed, it is our bodies way of telling us to stop worrying as it is doing us harm.
-If we are physically exhausted, then it is our bodies way of conveying to us that we are overusing our limbs and to take a rest.
+If we are physically exhausted, then it is our bodies way of communicating to us that we are overusing our limbs and to take a rest.

 Psychological pain is the same.
 The brain is an organ of the body, just like a limb.
 So if we start to feel mentally exhausted, it is our minds way of telling us to slow down the thinking process and take a break as the brain is being pushed beyond its limits.

 There will be many warnings before a final breakdown happens; it is just that the person did not heed them and carried on as they were.
-The mind and body could no longer operate under those circumstances and so a breakdown of mind and body occurred.
+The mind and body could no longer operate under those circumstances and so a breakdown of mind and body occurs.